Look Cycle International: Recent product development

 In 2004, LOOK launched the KEO pedals.

 In 2019, LOOK introduced its first E-bike in collaboration with Fazua.

 In 2023, LOOK returned to the Tour de France by partnering with the Cofidis cycling team to promote the 795 Blade RS bike.
 With this bike, the team achieved two stage wins, marking the end of a 15-year winless streak at the Tour.

-In 2024, LOOK launched the P24 track bike, developed in collaboration with the FFC and athletes, to support the French team at the 2024 Paris Olympics and Paralympics.
+In 2024, LOOK launched the LOOK P24 track bike, developed in collaboration with the FFC and athletes, to support the French team at the 2024 Paris Olympics and Paralympics.
 The bike contributed to winning 7 medals, including 3 gold (Men's Omnium, Women's C5 3000m individual pursuit, and Men's C2 3000m individual pursuit).